 The Rendell Center provides distinctive learning opportunities for educators and significant financial assistance to help make participation possible.
 We host summer institutes, including the Constitutional Scholars Institute featuring an intensive, week-long course on the substance and teaching of American History, civics, and the Constitution.

-The Rendell Center in partnership with the Pennsylvania Department of Education has made its recent live webinar, Perspectives on the Supreme Court available now on-demand.
-You can download the presentation in a format that best meets your needs.
-The webinar was presented on March 23, 2017 and was led by our esteemed colleague and scholar Dr. Bruce Allen Murphy.
+The Rendell Center in partnership with the Pennsylvania Department of Education invites you to view their on-demand webinar series, Perspectives on the Supreme Court.
+The webinar series is led by our esteemed colleague and scholar Dr. Bruce Allen Murphy.
 The information Dr. Murphy presents is highly informative and engaging, and is recommended for teachers who want to gain a deeper understanding of the Supreme Court, the appointment of justices, and their impact on recent history.
-If you have any questions about the downloadable materials, please contact Beth Specker at email@example.com.

 Additional Professional Development Programs